 The bakery is accessed via WATO ➳ Monitoring agents:

-If you have not yet made settings for specific hosts, there is only a single agent configuration.
-This is the Default configuration.
-With the Bakery Checkmk version 1.2.8 supports the Windows, Linux and AIX operating systems.
+If you have not yet made settings for specific hosts, there is only a single default agent configuration.
+With the Bakery Checkmk version 1.6.0 supports the Windows, Linux, Solaris and AIX operating systems.
 For Linux you have a choice between the packet formats RPM (SUSE, RedHat, CentOS), and DEB (Debian, Ubuntu), as well as a tarball that is simply unpacked as root under /.
 Likewise, a tarball is available for AIX, however this does not include automatic integration into the inetd.
 The integration must be performed manually as a one-off action.
 For Solaris there is again the tarball and a PKG package.

 Every agent configuration has an explicit ID: its hash.
 A hash’s first eight characters are displayed in the GUI.
 This hash will be a part of the package version and embedded in its file name.
 Whenever you change something in a package’s configuration or update Checkmk, the package’s hash will also be changed.
 In this way the operating system’s package manager recognizes that it is an update.
 Checkmk’s version number would not suffice in such a case.

 3.2.
 Configuration via Rules

 The agent’s configuration can be altered – as is so often the case in Checkmk – via rules.
 These offer you the possibility of equipping different hosts with differing settings or plug-ins.
 Via the Rules button you can access a page which lists all rule sets that affect the agents:

 Let’s take the following example: you wish to limit the list of IP Adresses that are permitted to access the agent.
-For this you select the Generic Options ➳ Restrict agent access via IP address rules set.
+For this you select the Generic Options ➳ Allowed agent access via IP address rules set.
 Enter one or more IP adresses as the rule’s value:

-After saving with and , return to the Agent Bakery.
+After saving with , return to the Agent Bakery.
 The button ensures that the agent will be freshly baked.
 The result – you now have two configurations: